symblox/symblox.github.io/_posts/2020-11-27-crosschain-guide-for-mobile.md

 <img src="/assets/WETH_5.png" width="400"/>
 </p>

->Note*** Make sure to have enough ETH reserved to pay for transaction fees.
+>Note*** Make sure you have enough ETH reserved to pay for transaction fees.

 Verify the amount to be swapped then click 'CONFIRM'.